 Our goal is not to fight our natural human instincts, but to use our minds in ways that inspire and renew us.

 This intention and practice to be grateful daily is one we took with us throughout the year.

 Building new brain habits was our top post of the year.

-Our most-read post in 2017 was about setting goals and building new habits in your brain.
+Our most-read posts were about setting goals and building new habits in your brain.
 Not only does this harken back to our intention of empowering you and practicing positive thinking, it touches on something we’re incredibly passionate about: you brain.
 Neuroscience is a hallmark of Heartmanity’s worldview.
 After all, how you pattern your life starts in your brain:

 Step 1 of Building Healthy Brain Habits: Dream Big, Start Small: “This Spring, we are bringing you a different take on Spring Cleaning.
 Why not apply the age-old, domestic practice to your life in a new way?
 Cleaning old habits out of your brain is more likely to improve your life than mopping.

 Together, neuroscientific research and emotional intelligence can help you to change old habits, be more mindful, train your brain for success, and ultimately transform your life.
 Think of it like a new adventure ahead of you with healthy brain fitness as your goal.
 It is achievable!”